-A good place to start and to give some context to your visit of this fascinating and beautiful region of KZN would be to take a guided tour.
-Other options are to self-drive to each site with a good guidebook and just enjoy the beautiful and often haunting views, or for a wonderfully authentic experience, in some places, you can tour them on horseback.
+A good place to start and to give some context to your visit to this fascinating and beautiful region of KZN would be to take a guided tour.
+Other options are to self-drive to each site with a good guidebook and just enjoy the beautiful and often haunting views, or for a wonderfully authentic experience, you can tour some places on horseback.
 Engaging the services of a qualified tourist guide will bring these sites to life.
 A great many forts established by the British during the South African wars have disappeared, while others, such as Fort Durnford near Estcourt, are now most interesting and somewhat quirky museums.

-On an annual basis, numerous ?re-enactments? of some of the famous battles take place.
-These are great fun affairs with many local people dressing up in bright red, colonial British soldier or traditional Zulu warrior attire.
+On an annual basis, numerous re-enactments of some of the famous battles take place.
+These are great fun-filled affairs with many local people dressing up in bright red, colonial British soldier or traditional Zulu warrior attire.
 Food, music and other activities often accompany these events.